chef/automate/components/docs-chef-io/content/automate/ha_migrate_bastion.md

 #### Updating Permissions for files

-1. Give root permissions to the file inside artifacts and a2_deploy_workspace directory in the home directory of *RB machine
+1. Give root permissions to the file inside artifacts and a2_deploy_workspace directory in the home directory of the Replacement/New Bastion machine
 ```
 cd /home/<USER>/
 chown -RL root:root artifacts/*